AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

    The Edit jcr:data dialog appears.

-   Now click on newlogo.png folder, double-click on jcr:content (dim option) and set type nt:resource.
-If not present create a property with name jcr:content.
+   Now click the newlogo.png folder, then double-click jcr:content (dim option) and set the type nt:resource.
+If it is not present, create a property with the name jcr:content.

 1. In the Edit jcr:data dialog, click **Browse** and select the image file you want to use as a logo (here CustomLogo.png).

-   The image file formats supported are according to the browser you are using to access AEM Forms.
+   The image file formats supported are according to the browser that you are using to access AEM Forms.
 All the browsers support JPEG, GIF, and PNG.
 For more information, see the browser-specific documentation on the supported image formats.

    ![Sample custom logo file](assets/geometrixx-outdoors.png)